What brings you here today?

 Transforming lives, here and around the world

-From pioneering HIV care in the 1980s to supporting people experiencing homelessness today, Mildmay has always stood with those pushed to the margins.
-Our care treats both health and social needs, helping people move from crisis to stability in a community built on compassion.
+From pioneering HIV care in the 1980s to supporting people experiencing homelessness today, Mildmay has always stood with those pushed to the margins, in east London and through our overseas work.
+Our care treats both health and social needs, helping people move from crisis to stability in communities built on compassion.

-Our work began in the 1860s and continues to change lives across East Africa.
-In Uganda , we strengthening healthcare where it’s needed most, training local workers, supporting palliative and chronic care, and investing in lasting change.
+Our work began in the 1860s and continues to change lives in Uganda.
+Working with local partners, we are strengthening healthcare where it's needed most, training local workers, supporting palliative and chronic care, and investing in lasting change.

-At our specialist hospital in Shoreditch, we care for people living with HIV, people experiencing homelessness, and those recovering from substance misuse often when they have nowhere else to turn.
+At our specialist hospital in Shoreditch in east London, we care for people living with HIV, people experiencing homelessness, and those recovering from substance misuse, often when they have nowhere else to turn.

-Through expert stabilisation and neurological rehabilitation, our patients regain strength, dignity, and hope for the future.
+Through expert stabilisation, neurological rehabilitation, and specialist care for complex conditions, our patients regain strength, dignity, and hope for the future.

 Explore further